TSCMC/TSCMC.github.io/rail-stations/sancheonville.md

 Sancheonville station is on the Northern edge of Sancheonville, next to Sancheon's home.<br>
-This station offers cross-platform interchanges between Shin-Lacon Dongbu Line and SR Alpha.
+This station facilitates through-running between SR Alpha and SR Beta.

 ## Platform Structure